 18. The crest

 Dharana should be performed over these parts in the ascending order and then in the descending order also.

 Hereinafter, Dharanas are explained which are of three types:

-·Stabilising the Five deities in earth, water, fire and ether.
-(Note: Five deities are Brahma, Vishnu, Rudra, Isvara and Sadasiva).
+· Stabilising the Five deities in the earth, water, fire, and ether.
+(Note: Five deities are Brahma, Vishnu, Rudra, Isvara, and Sadasiva).

 Henceforth Dhyana which is of two kinds: Saguna and Nirguna.
 Saguna Dhyana is the meditation upon a deity.
 Nirguna Dhyana is the meditation upon Atman that is omnipresent.

 Henceforward Samadhi.
 Samadhi is the merger of Jivatman and Paramatman.
 It is devoid of three states of Meditator, Meditated, and Meditation.
 It is in the form of never-ending bliss.
 It’s nature the pure consciousness.

 The Sage Shandilya asked the Sage Atharvan to teach Brahma Vidya because he could not have the insight of Brahma Vidya in the four Vedas.

 The Sage Atharvan explains: